ECAInternational/eca-components/src/AutoComplete/design.md

 The AutoComplete component is composed of the following components:
 - `AutoComplete` - the main component that wraps the `ComboBox` component
 - `AutoCompleteInput` - the input field that the user interacts with to search for items
-- `AutoCompleteLabel` - the label that describes the input field
 - `AutoCompleteOptions` - the list of options that the user can select from
 - `AutoCompleteOption` - an individual option in the list of options
 - a collection of pre-styled option viewer components, for example: `DefaultOptionViewer`, `IconOptionViewer`, `ImageOptionViewer`, `TableOptionViewer`